Table of Contents

-An increasing number of organizations are moving to SaaS platforms like Office 365, G Suite and Salesforce.
+An increasing number of organizations are moving to SaaS platforms like Office 365, G Suite (Google Apps) and Salesforce.
 It is a misconception however to assume that your data on the cloud is secure.
 Understand the risks of data loss on the cloud and use SaaS backup solutions to protect it.

 This article contains:

 You’ve moved your data to a SaaS platform, and are hugely benefiting from its flexibility, scalability, and fantastic collaboration mechanisms.
 However, did you know that while SaaS solutions like Office 365, G Suite (Google Apps), Box, and Salesforce, have best-in-class security precautions, they cannot protect your data from data breaches or data loss at your end or from platform outages?
 This is why it is no surprise that SaaS industry news is replete with increasingly frequent occurrences of outages and security breaches.

 At the root of it is a mistaken (but gradually changing) perception within the IT workforce that using cloud / SaaS solutions means that there is no need for data in the cloud to be backed up.

 According to Ponemon Institute’s Cost of a Data Breach 2019 report, the global average cost of a data breach is $3.92 million.
 Your data on the cloud is vulnerable to loss and breaches due to these reasons:

 - Human error: An account mistakenly deleted, a critical email erased or an org-wide shared document overwritten?
 Nightmarish scenarios that cannot be fixed without a backup and recovery solution.

 - Malicious intent: Your SaaS data is also prone to intentional overwrites, and deletes by bad actors like disgruntled or malicious employees.

 - Synchronization errors: Syncing or updating multiple SaaS applications, which is a common software scenario in organizations, is not always seamless and can cause loss of SaaS data.